crobertsbmw/RobertsAB/README.md

         ...
     )

-Then call ./manage.py syncdb or migrate or whatever they want us to do now.
+Then call `./manage.py syncdb` or `migrate` or whatever they want us to do now.

 Go into the admin and create your first Expiriment.

 An Experiment is basically just a group of Tests with a name.
 For example maybe you want to test 3 landing pages with different color backgrounds.
-You might create an Experiment called 'landingColor'.
-And give it three tests with different template names. ie landingPageGreen.html landingPageRed.html and landingPageBlack.html.
-Make sure your regular TEMPLATE_LOADER can find these templates.
+You might create an Experiment called `landingColor`.
+And give it three tests with different template names. `landingPageGreen.html` `landingPageRed.html` and `landingPageBlack.html`.
+Make sure your regular `TEMPLATE_LOADER` can find these templates.

-instead of rendering your template with render or render_to_response use the render method on the Experiment object
+instead of rendering your template with `render` or `render_to_response` use the render method on the Experiment object

     def landingPage(request, error_msg=''):
         exp = Experiment.objects.get(name='landingColor')